jainav-exe/projectsshow/README.md

 ## You need to do some serious contribution.

-## Contributors for our project
+## Contributors for our project.

-## Add your information below the names
+## Add your information below the names.

 ### You can add your projects in the Projects directory.
-You can also edit existing files.
+You can also edit existing files!

 | Contributors          | Interests                                                                     |
 | --------------------- | ----------------------------------------------------------------------------- |